 Prior to his tenure at the firm, he worked at Bloomberg LP in Global Philanthropy & Engagement where he managed strategic philanthropic investments and initiatives in education across the US.
 Shadoe also served in the administration of Mayor Michael Bloomberg in New York City as the Chief of Staff of the Community Affairs Unit, where he helped forge critical relationships with residents and local leaders and assisted city agencies in directing community capacity building programs.

 Shadoe graduated with a B.A. in Government from Franklin & Marshall College in 2010.

-Prior to joining the firm, she worked at the Atlantic Theater Company and in the Office of U.S. Senator Kirsten Gillibrand.
+Prior to joining the firm, she worked at REBNY as the professional development coordinator.